ekmixon/ve-docs/README.md

 <a href="https://visual-essays.app"><img src="/images/ve-button.png"></a>

+* What is a Visual Essay
+* Quick Start: Create Your Site in 2 Steps
+* Writing Content for your Site
+* More About the Technologies Behind the Visual Essay Tool
+* Visual Essay Tags and Attributes

 # What is a Visual Essay?
 (Home)

 Visual Essays help researchers and students make complex arguments and tell compelling stories using state-of-the-art tools for digital writing.
 The Visual Essay tool is approachable for beginners, using the [Markdown](https://www.markdownguide.org/getting-started/) language that can be learned in 30 minutes or less.
 Markdown allows user to quickly write digital text with emphasis and basic structures such as lists, hyperlinks, images, and video.